 3. The world is getting smaller, and travel, family leave, part-time work, and all sorts of reasonable excuses for not working for a bit are becoming more and more normal.

 As a hiring manager, I never worried about the resume gap in and of itself, I worried about WHAT you were doing during the gap.
-Were you doing something interesting or cool (travel, volunteering, learning new skills?) that was productive and forward thinking regardless of your reasons as to why you had the time (laid-off or doing it of your own volition).
-Did you talk of it in a non-negative way?
+Were you doing something interesting or cool (travel, volunteering, learning new skills?) that was productive and forward thinking?
+Were you doing something necessary, like taking care of a family member, that easily explains your time away?
+Are you ready to come back to work?
+Do you talk about your break in a non-negative way?
 (No one likes a downer).
-Did you have a simple explanation?

 “I took a few months off to travel, and I learned so much!”